mossblaser/secret_sharing_pads/README.md

 Secret sharing pads are a simple, computer-free way to securely share passwords with trusted friends and family for use in emergencies.

-When you encrypt your passwords using secret sharing pads, the is split amongst several printed pads using a technique called [secret sharing](https://en.wikipedia.org/wiki/Secret_sharing).
+When you encrypt your passwords using secret sharing pads, the encrypted password is split amongst several printed pads using a technique called [secret sharing](https://en.wikipedia.org/wiki/Secret_sharing).
 On their own the pads cannot be decrypted but, when any two pads are used together, the secret information can be decrypted using just a pen and paper.